 One of the leading causes of people missing work or school is a chronic disease called asthma.
 It is a condition involving the lungs, where the bronchial tubes are narrowed due to being chronically inflamed and swollen.
 If you frequently find yourself gasping for breath and coughing, you may be suffering from this chronic disease.

 How can you be sure that you have asthma?

 Coughing here and there, and gasping for breath from time to time isn't necessarily linked to any type of illness.
 Sometimes, a single symptom can be related to several disorders.
 The following is a list of the most common symptoms caused by asthma:

 Having these symptoms frequently and persistently can interfere with your quality of sleep which can then lead to an overall poor quality of life.
-Of course, seeing an experienced specialist – such as one of the best ENT doctors in our Houston Ent & Allergy Clinic – is important in ruling out any other causes to your symptoms.
+Of course, seeing an experienced specialist – such as one of the best ENT doctors in our Houston Ent & Allergy Clinic – is important in ruling out any other causes of your symptoms.
 Diagnosing yourself at home, especially with these types of vague symptoms, is imprecise and substantially dangerous.